Table of Contents

 The main cause of SAH is the rupture of a meningeal vessel.
-85 % of SAH cases occur as a result of the circulation of an intracranial arterial aneurysm.
-In 25 % of reported cases, multiple aneurysms are responsible for SAH.
-They occur mainly during physical exertion, but can also happen during rest.
-The localizations of aneurysms are distributed to certain vessels in a descending order of frequency as follows:
+Eighty-five percent of SAH cases occur as a result of the rupture of an intracranial arterial aneurysm.
+In 25% of cases, the ruptures of multiple aneurysms are responsible for SAH.
+They occur mainly during physical exertion, but can also occur during rest.
+Aneurysms are found in certain vessels in descending order of frequency as follows:

-- 30 %: carotid siphon and MCA miscarriage
+- 30%: carotid siphon and middle cerebral artery

 Pathogenesis of Subarachnoid Hemorrhage